ejunprung/llm-agents/README.md

-# llm-agents
+# Exploring the Intersection of Large Language Models and Agent-Based Modeling via Prompt Engineering

-Exploring the Intersection of Large Language Models and Agent-Based Modeling via Prompt Engineering
+The final frontier for simulation is the accurate representation of complex, real-world social systems.
+While agent-based modeling (ABM) seeks to study the behavior and interactions of agents within a larger system, it is unable to faithfully capture the full complexity of human-driven behavior.
+Large language models (LLMs), like ChatGPT, have emerged as a solution to this bottleneck by enabling researchers to explore human-driven interactions in previously unimaginable ways.
+Our research investigates simulations of human interactions using LLMs.
+Through prompt engineering as inspired by [Park et. al. 2023](https://arxiv.org/pdf/2304.03442.pdf), we present two simulations of believable proxies of human behavior: a two-agent negotiation and a six-agent murder mystery game.